Elena Kagan: Nomination

 Before Obama's election, Kagan was the subject of media speculation as a potential Supreme Court nominee if a Democratic president were elected in 2008.
-Obama had his first Supreme Court vacancy to fill in 2009 when Associate Justice David H. Souter announced his upcoming retirement.
+Obama had his first Supreme Court vacancy to fill in 2009 when Associate Justice David Souter announced his upcoming retirement.
 Senior Obama adviser David Axelrod later recounted that during the search for a new justice, Antonin Scalia told him he hoped Obama would nominate Kagan, because of her intelligence.
 On May 13, 2009, the Associated Press reported that Obama was considering Kagan, among others.
 On May 26, 2009, Obama announced that he had chosen Sonia Sotomayor.

 On April 9, 2010, Justice John Paul Stevens announced he would retire at the start of the Court's summer 2010 recess, triggering new speculation about potential replacements, and Kagan was once again considered a contender.
 In a Fresh Dialogues interview, Jeffrey Toobin, a Supreme Court analyst and Kagan's friend and law school classmate, speculated that she would be Obama's nominee, describing her as "very much an Obama-type person, a moderate Democrat, a consensus builder".
 This alarmed some liberals and progressives, who worried that "replacing Stevens with Kagan risks moving the Court to the right, perhaps substantially to the right".

 On May 10, 2010, Obama nominated Kagan to the Supreme Court.
 The deans of over one-third of the country's law schools, 69 people in total, endorsed the nomination in an open letter in early June.
 It lauded what it called her coalition-building skills and "understanding of both doctrine and policy" as well as her written record of legal analysis.